pojotools/flat2pojo/docs/MAPPINGS.md

 - Numeric values are compared numerically
 - String values are compared lexicographically
 - Null handling is configurable per field
+- Defaults when omitted: `direction=asc`, `nulls=last`

 ### Conflict Policies

 When multiple rows contribute to the same list element, conflicts may arise.
-The `onConflict` policy determines resolution:
+The `onConflict` policy determines resolution.
+Default policy: `error` (when `onConflict` is omitted).

 | Policy | Behavior | Use Case |
 |--------|----------|----------|